-The staff team at the Oklahoma Institute for Child Advocacy have been recognized by their peers and partner organizations as leaders and experts in the fields of advocacy, policy, research, and issues related to children and youth.
+The team at the Oklahoma Institute for Child Advocacy has been recognized by their peers and partner organizations as leaders and experts in the fields of advocacy, policy, research, and issues related to children and youth.

 Miranda is a lifelong Oklahoman with a clear passion for the well-being of Oklahoma’s children.
 After spending seven years as a stay at home mother, she joined the OICA team in the Fall of 2017.
 She has vast experience as a volunteer in the community which includes chairing committees, boards, and events.
-As our program director she strives for the highest of integrity in all of our projects.
-She not only oversees that they are successful but also impactful for Oklahoma’s most at risk children.
+As our program director, she strives for the highest integrity in all of our projects.
+She not only oversees that they are successful but also impactful for Oklahoma’s most at-risk children.